mihnearad/geo-ip-location/README.md

-# geo-ip-location
+# IP Locator on Google Maps

 Generating Google Maps Location Link Based on IP

-Quick script put together to identify unusual IP logins on GSuite platform.
+Put together to identify location of unusual IP logins on GSuite platform.